for Your Future

 If you or a loved one is an LGBTQ person undocumented in the U.S. who has fled your home country because of the fear of persecution, you can file an Application for Asylum and for Withholding of Removal, Form I-589.

-If you or your same-sex spouse has been subjected to a removal proceeding (deportation) in Immigration Court, you may be eligible to apply Adjustment of Status, Form I-485, through you or your same-sex spouse to adjust your status from undocumented to Legal Permanent Resident (green card holder) of the U.S.
+If you or your same-sex spouse has been subjected to a removal proceeding (deportation) in Immigration Court, you may be eligible to apply for Adjustment of Status through your same-sex spouse to adjust your status from undocumented to Legal Permanent Resident (green card holder) of the United States.

 If eligible, this will drop the removal proceedings.Immigration Relief You Deserve

-The BIL Team proudly supports the LGBTQ community.
+The BestImmigrationLawyer.com proudly supports the LGBTQ community.
 Our law firm is made up of a team of experienced and passionate attorneys specializing in immigration law.
 If you, or a loved one, need assistance with LGBTQ immigration related issues, we can help.